 Cuisinart coffee makers are regular entries on any list of the best coffee makers, and with good reason.
 There's a massive variety of devices in Cuisinart's current line up, available for a range of prices and all offering different levels of quality and brew controls.
 The best Cuisinart coffee makers even offer built-in grinders and quick and easy single serve brew presets, though finding the best set of features for you will largely depend on how much coffee you drink in a day and how much you want to spend to ensure that coffee tastes as good as it can.

-One thing they all have in common is that they live up to Cuisinart's high-quality reputation, making good-looking, great-functioning appliances.
-We particularly like Cuisinart coffee makers for their excellent dependability, wide range of features and build quality, which is why we're rounding up the best Cuisinart coffee makers you can buy right now.
+One thing all Cuisinart coffee makers have in common is that they live up to the brand's high-quality reputation, making good-looking, great-functioning appliances.
+We particularly like Cuisinart coffee makers for their excellent dependability and build quality, with many users reporting that their machines are still running perfectly years after purchase.

 - Need something stronger?
 Check out the best espresso machines

 We've selected seven of Cuisinart's best coffee makers to suit coffee drinkers of all types.
 Whether you're simply looking to brew as much coffee as quickly as possible, or you're after some fancier features like the aforementioned built-in grinder or you just need a good brew that won't break the bank, you'll find all our top picks just below.

 The best Cuisinart coffee makers you can buy today